victor-gil-sepulveda/pyRMSD/README.md

 #### Modifying system variables

-In order to create or modify a system variable you will need to browse to Control Panel -> System and Security -> System -> Advanced System Settings.
+In order to create or modify a system variable under Windows 7, you will have to go to Control Panel -> System and Security -> System -> Advanced System Settings.

 ##<a id="testing"></a>Testing (Developers)
 Once installed you can run the tests in *pyRMSD/test* using: